Tembusu-Student-Developer-Club/supperbot-node-telegram/helper/README.md

-**chunkify.js**
+**chunkify_fix.js**
 ---------------
 Function was added to split text (as strings) into smaller chunks of no more than characters specified by the end user.
-Function was subsequently exported.
+Function was subsequently exported. (_Recursive Implementation_)

 **chunkify_test.js**
 --------------------